vaughan-rich/the-memory-game/README.md

 ## To Add in Future Versions:
 * Implement a workaround to prevent players from cheating by looking in DevTools and identifying cards.
-* Add sound effects / music
+* Add sound effects / music.
-* Add a timer for players to track their progress
+* Add a timer for players to track their progress.
-* Implement a method for storing a player's best score/time (or a leaderboard)
+* Implement a method for storing a player's best score/time (or a leaderboard).
-* Fix any bugs
+* Fix any bugs.